 If you feel this is too direct, try “What do people in the team most enjoy about working for this company?”.
-Don’t ask the opposite: as per above, you don’t want to leave the interview on a negative or make the interviewer feel uncomfortable..
+Don’t ask the opposite.
+You don’t want to leave the interview on a negative or make the interviewer feel uncomfortable.

 12. Do my qualifications/experience/this interview meet your expectations and what you were looking for?

 There is a risk this will make your interviewer feel uncomfortable so may be one to avoid!
-Nevertheless, it might also give you an opportunity to address any concerns if you are worried about how some aspect of the interview went.
-Better than agonising about it on the journey home.
-However, it’s most important you make sure you have their agreement to do so: at this time in the discussion, the interviewer may not have the time or interest in revisiting a point they may feel has been covered.
+Nevertheless, it gives an opportunity to address any concerns if you are worried about how some aspect of the interview went.
+Perhaps better than agonising about it on the journey home.
+However, it’s most important you make sure you have their agreement to do so.
+At this juncture the interviewer may not have the time or interest in revisiting a point they may feel has been covered.

 Avoid putting them on the spot e.g. How did I do?
 Have I got the job?
-Give them room to dodge the question and bear in mind that a positive response to the headline question simply means they feel they’ve covered everything: not that you’re through to the next stage.
+Give them room to dodge the question.
+Bear in mind that a positive response to the headline question simply means they feel they’ve covered everything.
+Not that you’re through to the next stage!

 13. What are the next steps and what is your timescale?

-It’s likely they have mentioned these, but if they haven’t then not only is it an essential piece of information but it also might just give you some feedback or indication as to whether you are likely to feature in the process from here!
-Best not appear too pushy or impatient but it is important to tell them if you are at/approaching final stages with other consulting job applications.
+It’s likely they have mentioned these, but if they haven’t then it’s an essential piece of information.
+It also might give you some indication whether you are likely to feature in the process from here!
+It is important to tell them if you are approaching final stages with other consulting job applications.